aceoperator/ace/doc/db/readme.txt

 # drop configuration and database - so that you can reinit using the above command
 mysql -h 127.0.0.1 -u root -pa1b2c3d4 -e "DROP DATABASE webtalk"; rm -rf ~/.ace

+# to stop the db
+docker stop ace-db

+# to remove the db container
+docker rm -ace db

+# to remove the database tablespace
+docker volume rm acedb